hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 It’s time for another installation of my series on Scheme macros.
-Previously, we talked about defining [modules](//blog.veitheller.de/Scheme_Macros_I:_Modules.html), [generic functions](//blog.veitheller.de/Scheme_Macros_II:_Generics.html), and [local variable binding](//blog.veitheller.de/Scheme_Macros_III:_Defining_let.html) using macros.
-This time I want to write about classes, and how we can define an interface for object-oriented programming.
+Previously, we've talked about defining [modules](//blog.veitheller.de/Scheme_Macros_I:_Modules.html), [generic functions](//blog.veitheller.de/Scheme_Macros_II:_Generics.html), and [local variable binding](//blog.veitheller.de/Scheme_Macros_III:_Defining_let.html) using macros.
+This time I want to write about classes and how we can define an interface for object-oriented programming.
 We will be going down a similar route as we did with both modules and generic functions, and if you read those posts, the definitions we explore here might come naturally to you.
 As always, the code is online, this time in form of [a zepto package](https://github.com/hellerve/bach) that I wrote a few years ago.

-As always, we will start by defining an API, then slowly walk through one possible way of implementing it before wrapping up and concluding with caveats and possible extensions.
+As usual, we will start by defining an API, then slowly walk through one possible way of implementing it before wrapping up and concluding with caveats and possible extensions.
 Are you excited?
 I’m excited!